tsedio/tsed/readme.md

     id: string;
     name: string;
 }
-/**
- * Add @Controller annotation to declare your class as Router controller.
-The first param is the global path for your controller.
- * The others params is the controller depedencies.
- *
- * In this case, EventCtrl is a depedency of CalendarCtrl.
-All routes of EventCtrl will be mounted on the /calendars path.
- */

 @Controller("/calendars")
 export class CalendarCtrl {

     /**
      * Example of classic call.
 Use `@Get` for routing a request to your method.
-     * In this case, this route "/calendars/:id" are mounted on the "rest/" path (call /rest/calendars/:id
+     * In this case, this route "/calendars/:id" are mounted on the "rest/" path.
-     * to test your service).
      *
      * By default, the response is sent with status 200 and is serialized in JSON.
      *